keroro520/zk-puzzle-chain/README.md

-# ZK-Puzzle-Chain: A Simple Blockchain using Zero-Knowledge Proofs for Consensus
+# ZK-Puzzle-Chain: A Simple Chain, Integrating RISC-Zero's zkVM for PoW

 ZK-Puzzle-Chain is an experimental blockchain project that combines the concepts of Proof-of-Work (PoW) and Zero-Knowledge Proofs (ZKP) to create a novel consensus mechanism.